 i.
 Each Shadow in Aethos gets to move toward the closes stronghold with an unrevealed Well

 ii.
-When a Shadow reaches a stronghold with an unrevealed Well, it begains its assault
+When a Shadow reaches a stronghold with an unrevealed Well, it begins its assault

 C. Shadows only attack avatars in response to bring attacked.